EstatePass

 Why the Other Options Are Wrong

-Option A: Bid bond
+Option A: Performance bond

-Option B: Performance bond
+Option B: Maintenance bond

 A performance bond guarantees that the contractor will complete the work according to the contract specifications, schedule, and quality standards.
 While important for project completion, it does not address payment obligations to subcontractors, suppliers, or laborers.